 Your health, wellness and safety are essential to your success as a student at the University of Southern California.
 On the MyUSC website, you will find three online learning modules designed to provide knowledge and skills on the critical topics of alcohol use, sexual consent, and campus safety.

 You must complete the courses by the deadlines indicated below.
-A hold will be placed on your spring 2017 semester registration if you do not complete the required courses by those dates.
+A hold will be placed on your future semester registration if you do not complete the required courses by those dates.

 1. AlcoholEdu for College

 Whether or not you decide to drink alcohol while you are at USC, AlcoholEdu for College will assist you in making well-informed decisions and responding to the possible drinking-related behavior of your peers.
 Please note that you are required to complete USC’s AlcoholEdu for College and pass the final exam even if you have done so at another institution.